50k-Customs/50k-addons/base_50k_addons/readme.txt

 ### CHANGELOG FOR LATEST VERSION

-- Kelsa VisorBars for NextGen SCANIAS
+- Only slots for NextGen SCANIAS
+- Fixed lampmask problem on LED marker light
+- Added extra slots on VisorBars

 ### CREDITS